ukb-dt/music/index.md

    Twelve-tone lattice distilled from the overtone web.
    A cultural codex that stabilizes variance into a shared channel of modulation.

-4. **Arena of collisions → h(t) (Branching / Rehearsals)**
-   **MCR — Music, Chords, Rhythm:** where tones meet, clash, and resolve.
+4. **Arena of collisions → h(t) (Branching / Rehearsals)** MCR — Music, Chords, Rhythm:** where tones meet, clash, and resolve.
-   Synchronicity and syncopation: branching experiments of harmony and improvisation, rehearsed in performance.
+   Synchronicity and syncopation: branching experiments of harmony and improvisation — infinite combinatorials rehearsed in performance.

 5. **Ledger → ΔS (Fruit / Posterior)**
    What survives: embodied memory, scores, grooves, repertoires.